 Most states require drivers to have some amount of auto insurance.
+For example, someone residing in California will definitely need to look up the best auto insurance in California for their vehicle.
 But what if you’re trying to cut your expenses?
 You’ll be glad to know that it’s easy to reduce the cost of car insurance and still comply with the law.

 In this episode you’ll learn 5 of the best ways to save money on auto insurance while keeping the coverage you need to stay safe and protect your finances..

 Before we get into savings tips, it’s important to understand what’s covered by a basic auto insurance policy.
 Car insurance is actually a package of 6 different types of coverage that are each priced separately: